 - No surprises to your board and investors.
+This basically ensures no one makes a CEO change.
 Try to live by this creed, if you can.
+Share the important surprises when they happen, and ideally really, before they happen.
 Even when every day and week brings a new one.

 Most importantly, remember how VCs work.
 Most VCs can afford to lose the first check they invest in you.
 The second, the stress level starts to go up (unless you are a true rocketship).
 And “forcing” a VC to write a third check, when they don’t want to?
 That’s when even the best VCs start to freak out.
 That’s when you cross the line of losing too much money, over too many rounds, too many times.